 Smuggler Cove is my favourite short hike on the Sunshine Coast.
 It’s easy, it’s scenic, and it’s a nature lover’s dream.

-I was reminded how gorgeous this provincial park is when my partner and I went for a spontaneous visit on a mild, Saturday afternoon in January.
+I was reminded how gorgeous this provincial park is when I went for a spontaneous visit on a mild, Saturday afternoon in January.
 After weeks of rain, we wanted to make the most out of this promising sunshine.
 With its exposed coastline and sweeping seaside vistas, Smuggler Cove felt like perfect destination to soak up the winter sun.
 Plus, the forest there is truly sublime.

 Getting to Smuggler Cove